lovishvadh/json-validator/json-comparison-workflow/QUICK_START.md

 1. **Manual Test**: Go to Actions → JSON Comparison → Run workflow
 2. **Schedule Test**: Wait for the scheduled time or modify the cron to run sooner
-3. **Check Slack**: Look for notifications in your configured channel
+3. **Check Slack**: Look for notifications in your configured channel (only sent for differences/errors)

 ## 🎯 Common Use Cases